 Black Studies (BLST)

-BLST 102 - Black Women's Lives: Autobiography As Protest (4 Credit Hours)
+BLST 101 - Introduction to Black Studies (4 Credit Hours)

-African/Diasporan Dance I focuses on African-centered forms of dance in one of many possible genres across the African Diaspora (e.g., traditional African forms, dances of the African Diaspora, African American vernacular, Hip-Hop, Contemporary African, etc.).
-Taught from a cultural perspective, this course emphasizes fundamentals such as fluidity, use of the head, spine and pelvis, grounded and weighted qualities, isolations and complex embodied rhythms.
-Concert attendance, short written critical responses and weekly written journals are examples of outside work that is required.
+African/Diaspora Dance I focuses on African-centered forms of dance in one of many possible genres across the African Diaspora (e.g., traditional African forms, dances of the African Diaspora, African American vernacular, Hip-Hop, Contemporary African, etc.).
+Taught from a cultural perspective, this course emphasizes fundamentals such as fluidity, use of the head, spine, and pelvis, grounded and weighted qualities, isolations, and complex embodied rhythms.
+Concert attendance, short written critical responses, and weekly written journals are examples of outside work that is required.
 No previous dance experience is expected.

 BLST 146 - Special Topics in Black Studies (1-4 Credit Hours)